 Adjust the seat so that full brake pedal travel can be obtained with the operator's back against the seat back.

 Make sure the lift truck is equipped with a lighting system as required by conditions.

 Make sure all hydraulic controls are in the HOLD position.

-Make sure the directional control forward/reverse switch is in the NEUTRAL position.
+Make sure the direction control lever is in the NEUTRAL position.